nevendyulgerov/initialzr/README.md

 </script>
 ```

-An initialzr app has 3 default node familys - helpers, modules, components.
-Whether you'll use these spaces or define your own node familys is up to you.
-The Node API supports creation of new node familys through the augment() method.
+An initialzr app has 3 default node families - helpers, modules, components.
+Whether you'll use these spaces or define your own node families is up to you.
+The Node API supports creation of new node families through the augment() method.

-I personally use the default node familys in the following way:
+I personally use the default node families in the following way:

-- helpers: contain global helper methods, which need to be available to all nodes from other node familys
+- helpers: contain global helper methods, which need to be available to all nodes from other node families
 - modules: contain core functionality for managing the application
 - components: contain DOM-related functionality, which is tightly coupled with html templates